The Happiness Recession

 In 2018, happiness among young adults in America fell to a record low.
 The share of adults ages 18 to 34 reporting that they were“very happy” in life fell to 25 percent—the lowest level that the General Social Survey, a key barometer of American social life, has ever recorded for that population.
 Happiness fell most among young men—with only 22 percent of young men (and 28 percent of young women) reporting that they were “very happy” in 2018.

 We wondered whether this trend was rooted in distinct shifts in young adults’ social ties—including what The Atlantic has called “the sex recession,” that is, a marked decline in sexual activity for this group in recent years.
 Human beings find meaning, direction, and purpose in and through our social relationships with others.
-We’re most happy when our ties with others are deep and strong.
-And, the research tells us that the ebb and flow of happiness in America is clearly linked to the quality and character of our social ties—including our friendships, community ties, and marriage.
+We’re happiest when our ties with others are deep and strong.
+And the research tells us that the ebb and flow of happiness in America is clearly linked to the quality and character of our social ties—including our friendships, community ties, and marriage.
 It’s also linked, specifically, to the frequency with which we have sex.
 In the antiseptic language of two economists who study happiness, “sexual activity enters strongly positively in happiness equations.”

 So we investigated four indicators of sociability among today’s young adults—marriage, friendship, religious attendance, and sex—in an effort to explain the “happiness recession” among today’s young adults.